Domains

 The default TLS protocol version is 1.2.
 The minimum TLS protocol version is 1.0.

-The minimum version should be set as high as possible and all modern browsers support the default of 1.2.
+The minimum version should be set as high as possible, with a maximum supported value of 1.3.
+All modern browsers support the default of 1.2.

 Cipher Suites